satyam19mishra/weekly_paper_review/README.md

 # weekly Paper Review
-Every Friday Here i will push my Learning from the one of the Top Papers in AI Space.
+Every Friday Here i will push my Learning from one of the Top Papers in AI Space.